Did you know that 705,000,000 paid vacation days went unused last year? Why is that?

 Before leaving for your big getaway, communicate clearly with your colleagues about how long you'll be out of the office.
 Set firm boundaries when it comes to if/when you'll be able to answer calls and emails while you're away.
 If you don't actually disconnect, what's the point of using your PTO?
 Everyone deserves a chance to unplug.

 As valuable as you are as an employee, we’re all replaceable.
-The weight of the world isn’t on your shoulders, but telling your coworkers what to expect while you're gone will help you stress less and enjoy your vacation more.
+The weight of the world isn’t on your shoulders, but telling your coworkers what to expect while you're gone will help you stress less and enjoy your stress-free vacation more.